slouffka/crank/README.md

 # The Game

-Man found himself awaked in a spaceship floating through deep space.
-He do not remember anything before that moment.
-So you as a player must help him to find out what the hell happened.
+A man found himself awaked in a spaceship floating through deep space.
+He does not remember anything before that moment.
+So you as a player should help him to find out what the hell has happened.

 # Useful links